MrBackwoods/movie-WebAPI-prototype/README.md

 # MovieBase Web API Prototype (Visual Studio & C#)

 This is little Web API project that stores movie information.
 Information can be searched from website search field.
+This project is still unfinished.